Quadriffis/immortal-millionaire/2 - phenotype - weight.md

 subtitle: Hacking your health & wealth for a better life
 ---

-# Preface

-The principles in this book are not new and they are not complex.
-The mechanisms that underlie them are, but you don't need to be an aerospace engineer to hop on an airplane...

-After this book a great many things will become clear to you.
-Most likely you will realise they have been staring you in the face all this time.

-Some of you will be quite upset that this material is not taught in schools.
-While you are right, remember that we have no control over our past, but a great deal of control over our future.

----

-# Disclaimer & caustionary note

-The information in this book is for educational purposes.
-It serves as a starting point from which you can start planning your life path better.

-- If you plan to change your health lifestyle, consult a medical professional.
-- If you plan to change your financial lifestyle, consult a registered fiduciary.

----

-# Intention of this book

-As of yet there are no immortal humans.
-This book will outline what you can do to extend your lifespan and healthspan within the confines of human genetics.
-Considering how modern technology is going, I suspect immortality is not as impossible as it sounds.

-Nobody can guarantee financial success.
-The suggestions in this book however have been used by many individuals and organisations to amass great wealth.

----

 # Immortality: Setting phenotype goals

 This section focuses on how to optimise our bodies with the genetic code we have been given.
 Specifically: